 I discovered that I actually had quite a knack for it.
 I started with a very small following, but that didn’t hold be back.
 Unfortunately, though, my family didn’t support my plan.
-That’s when I decided to move to Los Angeles to further pursue my dreams.
-I was homeless when I arrived in LA.
 But I knew how short life was and I wanted to succeed.
 I knew there was no way to do that without trying my hardest.

 It’s crazy to think that I was couch surfing at the homes of complete strangers just 3-4 months ago.
 I told myself that I was either going to make it and take over the world or I was going to fail and go back home labeled a loser.
 I didn’t want the latter to happen, so I refused to give up.
 I silenced my doubts and did whatever crazy stuff I needed to do in order to find success.

 I haven’t done it completely alone, though.
 I’ve partnered with Syft, a Los Angeles based influencer management agency.
 They’ve helped me score some awesome collaborations with Youtube stars like Josh Paler Lin and Emily Ghoul.
 I’ve also worked with brands like Monster Products and a popular dating app called EastMeetsWest.

 My early videos struck up a trend that continues to grow more and more massive by the day.
 I didn’t really know many people and I didn’t have any props or fancy tools when I was first starting out.
 So, I just hit up the streets and interacted with people.
 That’s what started the viral trend of “public challenges”.